Bolster wealth management with trusts

 3 things to know after filing your tax return

-Most people feel a sense of relief after filing their tax returns.
-But even if you’ve successfully filed your 2020 return with the IRS, there may still be some issues to bear in mind.
-Here are three important things to know:
+Most people feel a sense of relief after filing their tax returns each year.
+But even if you’ve successfully filed your 2022 return with the IRS, there may still be some issues to bear in mind.
+Here are three important things to know.

 - You can check on your refund.
 The IRS has an online tool that can tell you the status of your refund.
 Go to irs.gov and click on “Get Your Refund Status.”
 You’ll need your Social Security number, filing status and the exact refund amount.

 - You can file an amended return if you forgot to report something.
 In general, you can file an amended tax return and claim a refund within three years after the date you filed your original return or within two years of the date you paid the tax, whichever is later.
-So, if you filed your 2020 tax return on April 15, 2021, you would typically have until April 15, 2024, to file an amended return.
+So, if you file your 2022 tax return on April 18, 2023 (the due date for 2022 returns), you’d typically have until April 18, 2026, to file an amended return.